Roger Härtl—the art of being a brilliant MISS educator

 You have been involved with AOSpine for a long time.
 What does it mean to you personally to be a member of the organization?

-Watch the videos of the MIS Surgeon’s Cockpit Course
+Watch the videos of the MISS Surgeon’s Cockpit Course

 Davos Courses (December 2017)